 POLICY TITLE: Fire Safety

-Policy Number: H&S13
+Policy Number: AH&S13

-Version Number: 10
+Version Number: 03

+Applies to: All Aspris Sites

-Date of Issue: 24/10/2017
+Date of Issue: 01/11/2022

-Date of Review: 23/10/2020
+Date of Review: 31/10/2025

-Author: Health & Safety Team
+Policy Owner: Clive Guyll Aspris Health and Safety Manager

-Ratified by: Lyn Madgwick, Health and Safety Manager
+Ratified by: Clive Guyll Aspris Health and Safety Manager

-Responsible signatory: David Watts, Director of Risk and Safety
+Responsible Signatory: Jane Stone Director of Governance and Risk

-Outcome: This policy: Aims to ensure arrangements are implemented to enable fire safety risks at Priory Group premises to be assessed and to identify adequate physical and procedural controls including staff training which must be put in place.
-Aims to ensure that a review of fire safety standards will be undertaken prior to or upon acquisition, in order to establish necessary remedial actions for premises which are to be acquired Ensures that all premises which are work places will be provided with a Fire Risk Assessment in accordance with the Regulatory Reform (Fire Safety) Order 2005 or Fire (Scotland) Act 2005 & Fire Safety (Scotland) Regulations 2006.
+Outcome: This policy: Aims to ensure arrangements are implemented to enable fire safety risks at Aspris premises to be assessed, and to identify adequate physical and procedural controls, including staff training, which must be put in place.
+Aims to ensure that a review of fire safety standards will be undertaken prior to or upon acquisition, in order to establish necessary remedial actions for premises which are to be acquired.
+Ensures that all premises which are workplaces will be provided with a Fire Risk Assessment in accordance with the Regulatory Reform (Fire Safety) Order 2005 or Fire (Scotland) Act 2005 &amp; Fire Safety (Scotland) Regulations 2006 or The Fire and Rescue Services (Northern Ireland) Order 2006 and The Fire Safety Regulations (Northern Ireland) 2010

-Cross Reference: H&S09 Control of Contractors H&S17 Hazardous Substances HR04.9 Induction
+Cross Reference: AH&S09 Control of Contractors AH&S17 Hazardous Substances AHR04.9 Induction

-EQUALITY AND DIVERSITY STATEMENT Priory Group is committed to the fair treatment of all in line with the Equality Act 2010.
-An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected characteristics and all will be treated with dignity and respect
+EQUALITY AND DIVERSITY STATEMENT

 In order to ensure that this policy is relevant and up to date, comments and suggestions for additions or amendments are sought from users of this document.
-To contribute towards the process of review, e-mail RARHelpdesk@priorygroup.com
+To contribute towards the process of review, email AsprisGovernanceHelpdesk@Aspris.com.